-The Pharmaceutical Sciences Division at the School of Pharmacy offers the doctor of philosophy degree in pharmaceutical sciences.
-(Students are accepted only for the Ph.D. program; the master of science degree is awarded only under special circumstances).
+The Pharmaceutical Sciences Division at the School of Pharmacy offers the doctor of philosophy (Ph.D.) degree in pharmaceutical sciences (students are accepted only for the Ph.D. program; the master of science degree is awarded only under special circumstances).
 The program provides a rigorous background in a range of scientific disciplines that are critical to the success of modern pharmaceutical scientists.
 The program’s interdisciplinary design combines pharmaceutically relevant aspects of classical disciplines such as chemistry, biology, and engineering.
 Students concentrate in one of three research cores: Drug Discovery, Drug Action, or Drug Delivery.
-Extensive communication occurs between these research cores, mirroring the importance of interdisciplinary research teams in the pharmaceutical sciences field.
+Extensive communication occurs between these cores, mirroring the importance of interdisciplinary research teams in the pharmaceutical field.

 To enhance the required core curriculum, an individualized course of study is planned with a faculty advisor.
 A list of pharmaceutical sciences graduate faculty and their respective areas of research specialization is available from the division website and related links.
 The Pharmaceutical Sciences Graduate Program has educated generations of scientists for challenging positions in industry, academia, and government.

-The Drug Delivery Core emphasizes fundamental principles in physical chemistry, biomaterials, and drug transport, aiming for advances in drug formulation, drug targeting, and multi-modal therapy.
-Research explores the solid-state chemistry of drugs, nano-pharmacy, biocompatibility, molecular recognition, computational chemistry, drug transport in the brain, and molecular imaging.
+Drug Delivery emphasizes principles in physical chemistry, biomaterials, and drug transport, aiming for advances in formulation, drug targeting, and multi-modal therapy.
+Delivery research includes the solid-state chemistry of drugs, nano-pharmacy, biocompatibility, molecular recognition, computational chemistry, pharmacokinetics, and molecular imaging.

-The school's Lenor Zeeh Pharmaceutical Experiment Station is a not-for-profit center of expertise serving faculty researchers across the UW–Madison campus as well as private-sector drug product development.
-The station provides laboratory services related to compound physical/chemical characterization and basic formulation development to support pre-clinical development of promising drug candidates and other unmet pharmaceutical-related needs.
+The School's Lenor Zeeh Pharmaceutical Experiment Station is a not-for-profit, self-sustaining center of expertise serving faculty researchers across the UW–Madison campus as well as private-sector drug product development.
+The Station provides laboratory services related to compound physical/chemical characterization and basic formulation development to support pre-clinical development of promising drug candidates and other unmet pharmaceutical-related needs.
 Pharmaceutical sciences graduate students are eligible to participate in summer internships at the station.

 Financial support is provided to all graduate students in pharmaceutical sciences through a combined mechanism of fellowships, teaching assistantships, research assistantships, and project assistantships.
-Funding packages for first-year students in the Ph.D. program are provided by the school and consist of a mixture of fellowships and/or teaching assistant support.
-In addition, first-year students earn $1500 in flexible funds paid in two installments.
+Funding packages for first-year students in the Ph.D. program are provided by the School of Pharmacy and consist of a mixture of fellowships and/or teaching assistant support.
+In addition, first-year students earn $1500 in flexible funds to aid in the transition to Madison.
 After the first academic year, students are supported by their thesis advisor through research assistantship or teaching assistantship appointments.
-All students receive a stipend (the recommended minimum level for students in the division is $23,000 for 2011–12), full tuition remission, and reasonably priced, comprehensive health insurance.
+All students receive a stipend (the recommended minimum level for students in the division is $24,000 for 2014–15), full tuition remission (waiver), and reasonably priced, comprehensive health insurance.

 Accepted graduate students commonly have strong scientific backgrounds, a passion for research, and significant laboratory experience.
 Students with undergraduate degrees in the physical or biological sciences, engineering, pharmacy, and related fields are encouraged to apply.